Caravan Pictures: History

 Caravan Pictures was founded by Roger Birnbaum and Joe Roth as a production company at Disney in 1992 to fill the Disney Studios' then-yearly 50 to 60 production and distribution slots.
-Caravan was given a five-year, 25-picture agreement with greenlight authority up to $30 million and an overhead budget of $3 million, and was expected to produce 5 to 7 films per year originally.
-After just releasing its first picture, The Three Musketeers, on Christmas 1993, Caravan expected to release 10 films in 1994, which could accelerate the end of the deal in 2 1/2 years instead of 5 years.
-They were able to get the adaptation of Angie, I Says that was in turnaround at Fox, where they have previously worked.
-In 1993, Jonathan Glickman, who came from the USC's Peter Stark Program, joined Caravan as an intern.
+Caravan Pictures was given a five-year, 25-picture agreement with greenlight authority up to $30 million and an overhead budget of $3 million, and was expected to produce 5 to 7 films per year originally.
+After just releasing its first picture, The Three Musketeers, on Christmas Day 1993, Caravan Pictures expected to release 10 films in 1994, which could accelerate the end of the deal in 2 1/2 years instead of 5 years.
+They were able to get the adaptation of Angie, I Says that was in turnaround at 20th Century Fox, where they have previously worked.
+In 1993, Jonathan Glickman, who came from the USC's Peter Stark Program, joined Caravan Pictures as an intern.
+In early 1994, Fox executive Riley Kathryn Ellis, of which was a close friend of Roth, joined the company.

 When three out of the next four films flopped at the box office, Roth promised to cover I Love Trouble cost overruns pegged at $15 million if it did poorly.
 It eventually flopped as well.

 Roth moved on to be Disney studio chief on August 24, 1994, leaving Birnbaum in charge.
 Disney CEO Michael Eisner was so set on replacing Jeffrey Katzenberg as Disney studio chief with Roth that he forgave the cost overrun debt and paid Roth $40 million of fees for 21 unproduced films under the deal.

-Caravan was restructured in September 1998 to expand production in quantity and television films.
-Glickman was promoted to president of Caravan at that time, which led Birnbaum to start giving out titles to executives.
+Caravan Pictures was restructured in September 1997 to expand production in quantity and television films.
+Glickman was promoted to president of Caravan Pictures at that time, which led Birnbaum to start giving out titles to executives.

-In August 1998, Birnbaum left Caravan to co-found Spyglass Entertainment (with Gary Barber, former vice chairman and COO of Morgan Creek Productions) at Roth's prompting, in which Disney took an equity stake and signed a five-year distribution agreement.
+In August 1998, Birnbaum left Caravan Pictures to co-found Spyglass Entertainment (with Gary Barber, former vice chairman and COO of Morgan Creek Productions) at Roth's prompting, in which Disney took an equity stake and signed a five-year distribution agreement.
 With Disney cutting its yearly production output, Roth recommended forming a self-financing production firm similar to New Regency Productions.
-After Caravan's remaining three films were released, the company went inactive.
-The final production credited to Caravan is the 1999 Disney film Inspector Gadget; on a rather ironic note, if not a brief moment of foreshadowing, the Caravan logo at the end of the film shows the man walking as usual before sprouting a propeller from his hat á la Gadget and flying away offscreen, never to be seen again.
-Caravan's slate of movie projects and an initial financial advance of $10 million to $20 million against future overages were also contributed by Disney.
+After Caravan Pictures' remaining three films were released, the company went inactive.
+The final production credited to Caravan Pictures is the 1999 Walt Disney Pictures film Inspector Gadget; on a rather ironic note, if not a brief moment of foreshadowing, the Caravan Pictures logo at the end of the film shows the man walking as usual before sprouting a propeller from his hat á la Gadget and flying away offscreen, never to be seen again.
+Caravan Pictures' slate of movie projects and an initial financial advance of $10 million to $20 million against future overages were also contributed by Disney.